milgit-007/Trello-API-Postman-Collection/README.md

 # 🚩 Trello API Postman Collection

 ### This Postman collection provides a set of API requests for interacting with Trello boards, lists, and cards.
+This collection generates dynamic variables for names and includes tests to ensure data accuracy and response status code.

 ### The collection includes the following requests: